SECONDARY CAMPUS CO-CURRICULAR

 Band and Ensembles

-St John’s Grammar School offers an extensive range of bands and ensembles throughout both the Junior and Senior campuses.
+St John’s Grammar School offers an extensive range of bands and ensembles throughout both the Junior and Secondary campuses.

-Bands and ensembles are offered as co-curricular activities and rehearsals are run each week at lunchtimes, before and after School.
+Bands and ensembles are offered as co-curricular activities and rehearsals are run each week at lunchtimes and before and after school.

 The St John’s Grammar Ensembles have built an excellent reputation for their confident and competent performances and the recent large growth in interest, numbers and performance standard has been extremely exciting for the School.